Anno 1602: Buildings

 Anno 1602 is about discovery.
 As the colony grows and spreads, the player gains access to more and more building types and citizens construct bigger and more impressive housing for themselves.
 The player is required to reach a certain population level before access is gained to weapons factories.
 Once the player has the factories, a large number of buildings are needed to produce weapons, and additional buildings to construct units.
 After the buildings are constructed, the player must pay a constant flow of money to keep each building running.
 This "line of production", though difficult, has been incorporated into newer games such as Stronghold.

 Custom scenarios

 Anno 1602 allows for the creation of user-made maps, using the Scenario Builder.
 This tool is simpler and easier to learn than comparable editors used in more modern games, but it has fewer capabilities.
 This, along with instant "Random Maps", keeps many players coming back to Anno 1602.
+The game features a progressive difficulty curve, with scenarios introducing new mechanics over time.

 Not all versions of Anno 1602 shipped with a map editor, therefore several fan-made editors were created.